 In 1988 Bernie joined WA Police as a sworn Police Officer then switching to a Public Servant in 2008.

 In his current role Bernie manages a team of crime prevention community engagement staff and is extensively involved with NHW at both a State and National level.
-Bernie is currently the President of Neighbourhood Watch Australasia.
+Bernie is currently the Chairman of Neighbourhood Watch Australasia.

 Clare is currently the Vice-President and Board Member of the ACT Neighbourhood Watch Association.
 Clare has been an active member of NHW since 1985, primarily in the Ainslie Suburb of Canberra where she has lived since 1962 after moving from Melbourne.

-Clare is employed with the Australian Electoral Commission and this is a busy role.
 Clare is a self-professed sports lover and a one eyed Hawthorn supporter.

-Brad Shepherd – New South Wales
+Dr Carlene Mahoney – New South Wales

-Sharleen Stirling – New Zealand
+Eric Tibbott – New Zealand